AngelRamirez31/AjedrezProyectoMiniMax/README.md

-# Chess AI Agent with Minimax & GUI
+# Chess AI Agent with Minimax

 This project is a complete implementation of a Chess Engine with Artificial Intelligence, capable of playing against a human opponent through a graphical interface.